- Talent Edge Weekly

 A new guide to help organizations quantify the impact of skills-based talent initiatives.

 As organizations increasingly focus on skills-based talent practices, articulating how these strategies deliver stakeholder value is essential.
 A new 13-page playbook by Business Roundtable provides practical recommendations for quantifying the impact of such practices.
 The recommendations are organized into four priority areas: 1) aligning on skills-based goals and selecting priority metrics, 2) enhancing internal data reporting, 3) leveraging data for strategic change management, and 4) collaborating to report success at scale.
 For the first priority, page 6 suggests categorizing metrics into three areas: adoption of skills-based practices, employee outcomes, and business outcomes.
 To evaluate these metrics further, the playbook introduces three criteria: Effort, which refers to the time and resources required for data collection (rated as high, medium, or low); Timeframe, indicating how soon changes may be observed after adoption (categorized as short (< 6 months), medium (6–12 months), or long (> 1 year); and Frequency, referring to how often changes are tracked (classified as quarterly, semiannual, or annual).
 These criteria enable practitioners to more critically assess and select metrics that are feasible to track, ensuring they can demonstrate the impact of skills-based strategies.
 Other ideas are discussed.
-And as mentioned at the top of the newsletter, you can check out Gloat’s resources on becoming a skills-powered organization.
+And as mentioned at the top of the newsletter, you can check out Gloat for many more free resources on becoming a skills-powered organization.

 SUCCESSION PLANNING